GetSimpl/simpl-android-sdk-integration-example/README.md

 });
 ```
 > __Important__
-> If user is not approved to use Simpl, SimplBuyButton visibility is set to `GONE`.
+> If user is not approved to use Simpl, SimplButton visibility is set to `GONE`.
 > If you want to take control of VISIBILITY then use isUserApproved method explained in the next bit.

 ### For checking if user is approved